Costa Rica For Beginners

 I’ll pass on the skydiving.

-Did you say world-class fishing?
+What about world-class fishing?
 Yes.

 Coffee lover?
 Costa Rica is home to what I consider the best coffee in the world.
 Take the Britt coffee tour and learn how coffee is harvested and processed.
 Or, just spend your day going from cafe to cafe.